Updated on August 17, 2022

 When it comes to river cruises, there’s one question that always seems to come to the surface: aren’t river cruises boring?
-Today there’s an undeniable stereotype that river cruises are for ageing retirees who want to relax on a small boat and only embark on overly organized, touristy excursions.
+Today there’s an undeniable stereotype that river cruises are for aging retirees who want to relax on a small boat and only embark on overly organized, touristy excursions.
 But today, that’s simply not the case.

 Travel on: A river cruise